 Do they really work?

 Yes – Readable-Domain-Names work in exactly the same way as all other domain names & websites.
-All web browsers on PC, tablet or phone already work with them.
+All web browsers on PCs, tablets or phones already work with them.

 You can use this issue as a talking point at a product launch or press presentation – people will try it, just to see if it really does work.

 The dots are so the browser knows the difference between a readable-domain name and a generic search.

 Homes.for.Sale means your site, selling the real estate you are listing. “homes for sale” means “do you know anybody whose got any homes for sale”.

 Make it a feature.
 Brand your on-line presence to include the dots.
 Its a bit different and it stands out.